sophgo/tpu-mlir/README.md

 # Prebuilt TPU-MLIR Python Package

-We provide the TPU-MLIR python package for a quick installation.
+We provide TPU-MLIR python package for quick installation by skipping the building step.
-Prerequisite: python == 3.10 and ubuntu:22.04.
+Environment prerequisite: python >= 3.10 and ubuntu:22.04 (It is recommended to use our docker image directly).

 To install: